4 COVID-19 Questions: I've been exposed to COVID-19. What should I do?

-We want to bring some clarity to the confusion by discussing five questions you’re probably asking about COVID-19.
+We want to bring some clarity to the confusion by discussing four questions you’re probably asking about COVID-19.
 To find out the answers to other questions about COVID-19, read the other posts in our series:

 Have I been exposed to COVID-19?
 What do I need to do about it?